RoliSoft/WSL-Distribution-Switcher/README.md

 Additionally, it accepts the `ROOTPASSWD` environmental variable, which should contain the password to set for the root account.
 If this is not specified, the root password will not be reset.
 On most distributions the root account has no password, i.e. it is locked.

+On Arch Linux, the AUR helper `pacaur` will be installed unless `WITHOUTPACAUR=1` is set as an environmental variable.

 The script does the following:

 * Upgrades the system, installs some critical missing packages.
 (Such as `apt-utils` on Debian.)